Monsauce/frictionless_data_fellowship/Creating_my_first_data_package.md

 ### Add dataset's metadata
 Next I will add the data's metadata.
 I added a title, author and description to the metadata and I choose tabular data package since its just CSV files.
 I also added a CC-BY licence so that anyone can use the data as well.

-Then I validated the data and downloaded the package which is availble [here][link_firstdatapackage].
+Then I validated the data (see note below) and downloaded the package which is availble [here][link_firstdatapackage].

+*Note: make sure not to use any uppercase letters or dashes in your package name or the resource names or package will not be validated*